-Gilead Sciences Inc. (GILD), the world’s biggest maker of HIV medicines, rose to its highest stock price in 20 years after a combination of its experimental hepatitis C therapies cleared the virus in all of the patients in a trial.
+Gilead Sciences Inc. (GILD:US), the world’s biggest maker of HIV medicines, rose to its highest stock price in 20 years after a combination of its experimental hepatitis C therapies cleared the virus in all of the patients in a trial.

-Gilead gained (GILD) 14 percent to $73.93 at the close in New York, the largest single-day increase since October 2008 and the highest price since the company first offered stock in 1992.
+Gilead gained (GILD:US) 14 percent to $73.93 at the close in New York, the largest single-day increase since October 2008 and the highest price since the company first offered stock in 1992.
 Shares have gained 81 percent this year.
 The Foster City, California based company released clinical trial results over the weekend at a meeting of the American Association for the Study of Liver Diseases in Boston.

 Ravi Mehrotra, an analyst with Credit Suisse, lowered his sales and royalties estimates for Vertex’s Incivek for 2013 through 2016 on concern that anticipation of Gilead’s therapy would cause patients to hold off treatment with Vertex’s drug.